VirtusLab/graphbuddy/README.md

 ```
 "main": "src/index.ts",
 ```
-:warning: Currently you can play with Typescript but keep in mind that it is still under active development.
+⚠ Currently you can play with Typescript but keep in mind that it is still under active development.
 There is a lot of work yet to be done to cover all unhandled currently cases.
 We recommend using a GraphBuddy [ts-example](https://github.com/VirtusLab/graphbuddy/tree/master/ts-example) demonstration repo as a playground.

 ## Installing a plugin